montehurd/mediawiki-quickstart/README.md

 ### Quickstart

-Runs a variety to tests putting Quickstart through its paces
+Runs a variety to tests putting Quickstart through its paces:

 ```bash
 ./ci